Home » Repayment » Loan Servicers » Why Your Student Loan Balance Is Zero (Nelnet, Mohela & More)

 Other Possibilities for a Federal Student Loan Balance Drop

-A balance transfer or PSLF may be the most likely explanation, but other possibilities exist.
+A balance transfer or PSLF are the most common explanations, but they’re not the only ones.

 Preventing the Transfer to Another Servicer